Does Broccoli Have Calcium and Does it Help Your Bones?

 Calcium in broccoli vs milk

-The same volume of soy milk furnishes 450 mg or 38% RDA.
-One of the newer plant milks, a cup of oat milk, delivers 350 mg or 29% RDA.
+The same volume of soy milk furnishes 450 mg or 38% of the RDA.
+Another plant milk, a cup of oat milk, delivers 350 mg or 29% of the RDA.

 Is broccoli needed to build muscle?

 Muscle isn’t just about protein.
-Calcium is essential for the contraction of your muscles throughout your body and broccoli contributes enough and is easily absorbed.
+Calcium is essential for the contraction of your muscles throughout your body and broccoli does contribute enough and is easily absorbed.

 The nutrients in dairy milk help with the absorption of calcium, including lactose and casein.
 Vitamin D also helps with the absorption of calcium.
 Vitamin D is found in fortified milk.